MegaManSec/LDAP-Monitoring-Watchdog/README.md

 # LDAP Watchdog

 ## Overview
 LDAP Watchdog is a tool designed to monitor record changes in an LDAP directory in real-time.
 It provides a mechanism to track and visualize modifications, additions, and removals to user and group entries, allowing users to correlate expected changes with actual changes and identify potential security incidents.
 It was created with OpenLDAP and Linux in mind, however it may work in other implementations of LDAP.
-It is written in Python3 and only requires the ldap3 library.
+It is written in Python and only requires the ldap3 library.

+If you're interesting in any of the following, then LDAP Watchdog is for you:
+- Know what's going on in your LDAP directory on-demand with Slack webhook integration.
+- See new hires, leavers, and promotions as they appear in LDAP.
+- Monitor _when_ and what HR is doing.
+- Detect unauthorized changes in LDAP.
+- Monitor for accidentally leaked data.
+- Detect when users are logging in and out of LDAP.

 In addition to monitoring for modifications, additions, and removals in an LDAP directory, it can be configured to ignore specific attributes, or even fine-tuned to ignore fine-grained attributes depending on their old/new values.